 B. After you have clicked the '+' or pencil button, it will direct you to the 'Add Level' pop up window.
 Enter your custom level name and click Save.

 C. After saving your 'Level Name,' it will bring you back to the Tree View page and the new level will appear at the bottom under the 'Item Library' list.

-D. If you need to change the sequence, then you can then drag and drop the Plan Card to the order of your choosing
+D. If you need to change the sequence, then you can then drag and drop the levels into the order of your choosing.

 Create and Edit Plan Cards

 A. You have two ways that you can begin to build out your plan: